 HAMISH: Well played, both sides.

 JOHN: Nerves of steel out there, that’s for sure.
-Round One stats: nine moves, five Xs, four Os.
+Nine moves, five Xs, four Os.
 Hamish, they both had chances to win, but both came up empty.
 Now the cerebral Chersky has maneuvered first move.
 How do you see the next round shaping up?

 HAMISH: Early days yet, Johnnie.
 I think he’ll feel out Emiliana’s defense.